 1. Position 2 oven racks in top third and bottom third of oven.
 Preheat oven to 325 degrees.
 Line two cookie sheets with parchment paper.

 2. In a food processor, grind nuts, sugar and salt to a fine meal.
 In a mixer, beat flour and butter together on low speed until texture is sandy.
 Add nut mixture and mix on low until dough starts to form small lumps; keep mixing until dough just holds together when pinched between fingers.
-Do not use wet fingers: the
+Do not use wet fingers: the cookies will collapse.

 3. Pinch off about a teaspoon of dough and place in palm of your hand.
 With tips of fingers, pinch and press dough together until cookie has a flat bottom and pointed top, like a rough pyramid.
 Cookies need not be perfectly smooth or equal size.
 Place on parchment about 1 inch apart.